OSMLatam/OSM-Notes-Ingestion/README.md

 * Download the notes from the OSM Planet, and then keep data in sync with the main OSM database via API calls.
   This is configured with a scheduler (cron) and it does everything.
+* Updates the current country and maritime information.
 * Copy the note's data to another set of tables to allow the WMS layer publishing.
   This is configured via triggers on the database on the main tables.